 He searched high and low until he found just the right thing — a “starter bike” of sorts that was affordable and would be easy to sell if we (I) decided it wasn’t for us.
 It was a Kawasaki Vulcan 900 Classic, and it was perfect!

 He loved it instantly, and by the third or fourth ride, I was hooked, too!
 We rode all over that first summer, and after a trip to Indianapolis, I agreed that we needed something a bit bigger for our touring riding style.
 So, the search was on again.

 In a matter of days, he found an option that provided exactly what we wanted: a sunset red Victory Cross Country Tour.
 We love that bike; it’s comfortable, full of storage, brimming with amenities, and perfect for our two-up style of riding.
 And, it was the impetus for this blog, where I will share our riding adventures — routes, points of interest, dining spots (including food reviews), photos, videos, and whatever else comes to mind.
 If you have any feedback, thoughts, or suggestions, please don’t hesitate to contact me.

 I have been a professional writer for more than a decade, with some time served as a college English instructor.
 The written word is how I best communicate with the world.
 While most people smoke, drink, or workout to reduce stress, I write … or at least try to.

-In addition to holding a full-time job in a University’s marketing and publications department, I also serve as a contributor to TheBikerSpot Magazine, which is run by one of Wally’s good friends from high school.
+In addition to working full-time at a local title company, I also serve as a contributor to TheBikerSpot Magazine, which is run by one of Wally’s good friends from high school.
 If you love to ride and haven’t checked them out, head on over.
-TheBikerSpot holds Sunday Fundays at destinations all around central Illinois every week — all year round — from 1 to 4 p.m.
+TheBikerSpot holds Sunday Fundays at destinations all around central Illinois nearly every week during the riding season — and occasionally in the winter — from 1 to 4 p.m.